tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - alopecia areata is an autoimmune disease caused by T cell-mediated destruction of the hair follicle
  - JAK1/3 inhibitors disrupt γc cytokine signaling (important for T cell development, activation, homeostasis), selectively induces T cell exhaustion to help treat this autoimmune disease
 # Inhibitory receptors beyond T cell exhaustion
+# Integrated analysis of multimodal single-cell data
+ - weighted nearest neighbor analysis integrates multimodal single cell data in an unsupervised manner by learning relative utility of each data type in each cell
 # Integrated NY-ESO-1 antibody and CD8<sup>+</sup> T-cell responses correlate with clinical benefit in advanced melanoma patients treated with ipilimumab
+ - isotype control: primary antibody that lacks specificity to target but matches class/type of primary antibody used, negative control to see non-specific background signal
  - CTLA-4 blockade improves survival in patients with advanced melanoma, also enhances immunity to NY-ESO-1 (cancer-testis antigen expressed in some melanoma patients)
  - see increase (16% to 22%) in seropositivity for NY-ESO-1 antibody after CTLA-4 blockade, seropositive individuals more likely to experience clinical benefit (seropositive individuals who didn't experience clinical benefit more likely didn't have associated CD8<sup>+</sup> T cells)
 # Intratumoral heterogeneity and T cell exhaustion in primary CNS lymphoma
+# Inverse vaccination, the opposite of Jenner's concept, for therapy of autoimmunity
+ - Jenner invented vaccination in 1796
+ - autoimmunity treatment includes immunosuppression via anti-CD20 monoclonal antibody (B cells marked by CD20), anti-CD52 mAb (WBCs marked by CD52), similarly reduce transplant rejection with mAbs against CD3 (T cells marked by CD3), can also disrupt lymphocyte ingress into tissue via integrin blockade or impeded egress of lymphocytes out of lymph nodes via spingosine phosphate receptor modulation
 # Kimma: flexible linear mixed effects modeling with kinship covariance for RNA-seq data
 # Lineage tracing reveals clonal progenitors and long-term persistence of tumor-specific T cells during immune checkpoint blockade
 ## Abstract